Hospital Discharge Guidelines

 Providers must report patients with suspected or confirmed diagnosis of tuberculosis within one working day of identification (Title 17 California Code of Regulations §2500).

-All patients with suspect or confirmed diagnosis of M. tuberculosis need approval by San Mateo County Health System prior to discharge or transfer to another facility to ensure that:
+All patients with suspect or confirmed diagnosis of M. tuberculosis need approval by San Mateo County Health prior to discharge or transfer to another facility to ensure that:

 - San Mateo County TB Control Program is aware of the patient at time of diagnosis and prepared to ensure continuity of treatment